- Click here for the CTE Advisory Committee

 - And much more . . .

 Berkeley High’s CTE program has been under development in accordance with a statewide CTE framework, and is now taking a quantum leap thanks to increased state funding.
-A recent school board presentation (Nov.
-1, 2017) provides an updated overview of the CTE program, pathways for students, and collaborations with industry partners.
+This school board slide presentation (August 15, 2018) and the 2017 school board presentation (Nov.
+1, 2017) provide an updated overview of the CTE program, pathways for students, and collaborations with industry partners.

 The plan is to feature multiple “pathways” to careers divided among six industry sectors selected according to the needs of the local employers, community and students.
 Dual enrollment college classes as well as partnerships with local companies, agencies and student organizations enhance the opportunities for students.